-The locations and details of all items tested at the property are documented in the Non Asbestos Register in Part 4 of this report.
-In order to comply with the Work Health and Safety Regulations 2011(QLD), any action taken to control asbestos and ACM in the place of work, or in plant at the place of work, is to be recorded in the Asbestos Control Log attached in Appendix A.
+In order to comply with the Work Health and Safety Regulations 2011(QLD), any action taken to control asbestos and ACM in the place of work, or in plant at the place of work, is to be recorded in this register.
+These details are to be recorded in the Asbestos Control Log attached in Appendix A.